CSE396-Group10-2024/PAES-SOFTWARE-SHAPEDETECTION/README.md

 # PAES-SOFTWARE-SHAPEDETECTION
 Shape detection codes will be contained in this repository.
-Use command "make" to compile then run the executable.
+Use command "cmake" to create the makefile then "make" to compile then run the executable.